View Marilyn Graham's Obituary on limaohio.com and share memories

+Surviving are her two sons Wesley W. and Anthony L. (Connie) Graham both of Lima; two daughters Kelly (Rick) Smoker of Wapakoneta and Lisa Graham of Lima; her six grandchildren; her five great-grandchildren.

+She was preceded in death by her one great-grandchild; her siblings Norma Jean Wade, Mary Burden, James L. Wade and her twin Carolyn Kohler.

-The family will receive friends from 11 a.m. to 1 p.m. on March 2, 2020 at Chiles-Laman Funeral & Cremation Services, Shawnee Chapel, where funeral services will immediately follow at 1 p.m.
+The family will receive friends from 11:00 AM to 1:00 PM on Monday, March 2, 2020 at CHILES-LAMAN FUNERAL & CREMATION SERVICES, SHAWNEE CHAPEL, where funeral services will immediately follow at 1:00 PM.

 Pastor Mark Chambers will officiate the service.